Apple iPhone 7 full review

 Speed benchmark results

-So, how did the "fastest phone in the world" hold up in benchmarking tests?
-As briefly mentioned above, while the results of the iPhone 7 were a huge improvement when compared to the iPhone 6s, they're not quite good enough to steal the top spot in this category.
+So, how did the "fastest phone in the world" hold up in benchmarking tests back when it launched?
+As briefly mentioned above, while the results of the iPhone 7 were a huge improvement when compared to the iPhone 6s, they weren't quite good enough to steal the top spot in the category at the time.
 Why?
 Well, let's explain.

 (And before we go any further, please note that across all of the following speed benchmark tests, higher scores are better.)